babolins/ising1d/README.md

 where input_file.toml is a TOML file containing model parameters.
 An example input file might look like:

-    sites = 1024
+    sites = 1024                    # Number of spin sites
-    init_iters = 10000
-    sample_iters = 100000
-    sample_freq = 100
-    coupling = 1.5
+    init_iters = 10000              # Number of Gibbs samples to draw to burn in the simulation sample_iters = 100000           # Number of Gibbs samples to draw during the main simulation sample_freq = 100               # During production, how frequently to collect observables coupling = 1.5                  # Spin-spin interaction strength, J / kB*T
-    field = 0.0
+    field = 0.0                     # Magnetic field strength, h / kB*T

-which would correspond to a simulation of 1024 ising spins with an interaction between sites of J/kBT = 1.5, an external electric field strength of h/kBT = 0.0.
-In this example 10,000 sample configurations are drawn using Gibbs sampling and discarded to allow the system to equilibrate and then 100,000 samples are subsequently drawn.
-Of these 100,000 sample configurations, every 100 of them are used to estimate the net magnetization of the ensemble as well as inter-site correlations.
+    correlation_file = "corr.dat"   # Output file for inter-site correlations
+    seed = 42                       # Random seed, for reproducibility.
+Omit to generate a seed randomly